C00kier/CookiersLib/README.md

 #### Inventory utilities:
 - check if player has empty slot in inventory
 - find index of first empty slot in inventory
+- find index of itemStack in players inventory

 #### Position utilities:
 - get set of players that are in radius of passed location